Goals and Principles

 The obligation to pay rent for families residing in Law School dormitory units will be the sole responsibility of the licensee of the family, and the School of Law will look solely to the licensee of the family to fulfill that obligation.
 No relief from the obligation will be available for the licensee if his or her status in the family changes during the license period.

-To be eligible for family housing at the Law School, the applicant for such status must demonstrate that the individual(s) with whom the applicant/licensee is applying share a qualifying family relationship.
+To be eligible for family and partner housing at the Law School, the applicant for such status must demonstrate that the individual(s) with whom the applicant/licensee is applying share a qualifying family relationship.

 Qualifying family relationships under this policy are those relationships that evidence a significant emotional commitment on the part of the members of the relationship.
 Qualifying relationships do not include, however, a relationship with a lineal ancestor or sibling, other than a minor sibling for whom an adult member of the family is the legal guardian.